Raymond-Mawina/The-Blip/README.md

     - [ ] 3.
 As a site user I want to be able to delete the task through pressing a button, which will bring up a pop-up asking if I am sure I want to perform the destructive action.
     - [ ] 4.
 As a site user I want to be able to categorize tasks based on whose task it is (work or personal). priority(1 or 2 or 3) where 1 is the most prioritized, and I want the post recently and highly prioritized tasks to appear at the top of their respective columns.

-# The-Blip
-A little tool idea that I've been putting off for a while.
-I hoping this will help me with organizing different tasks I get busy with throughout my time as a swe.